 34.0 x 46.0 cm ⏐ 13.4 x 18.1 in (300dpi)

 SATURN STILLS / SCIENCE PHOTO LIBRARY SATURN STILLS / SCIENCE PHOTO LIBRARY

 Smear test equipment.
-Practice nurse holding a cytobrush.
-This device is used to take a sample of cells from a patient's cervix (neck of the womb).
-The sample is then placed in a preservative solution and sent to a laboratory for examination.
+Duck-billed speculum and cytobrush in a kidney dish next to a bottle of preservative solution.
+This equipment is used to perform a ThinPrep smear test.
+The speculum is inserted into the patient's vagina and opened out, widening the passage.
+This allows a sample of cells to be taken from the cervix (neck of the womb) using the cytobrush.
+The sample is then placed in the preservative solution and sent to a laboratory for examination.
 Abnormal cells may indicate cervical disease or cancer.
-Previously samples were spread straight on to a slide, but this method returns fewer contaminated or incorrect results.
-Cervical cancer is usually curable when detected early.
+This is a new technique (previously samples were spread straight on to a slide) that returns fewer contaminated or incorrect results.
+Cervical cancer is almost 100% curable when detected early.

 Model release not required.
 Property release not required.